 - Photogrammetry: 3D model of the 4 metres long model of ‘Old London Bridge’

 - Stills captured of various points of interest around the church

 The church virtual tour provides an opportunity for visitors worldwide to discover much more about the church in an engaging and informative manner.
 They can click on the info points to read more about particular features.
 Clicking a magnifying glass icon takes them to a ‘zoomable’ – a very high resolution image that they can zoom right into to see the details, such as the intricate carvings on the altar, for example.

 The tour allows visitors from all over the world to see inside the church in fine detail.
-It can be used by enthusiasts and scholars, and allows access even when the building itself is closed, whether because it’s out of hours, or during a prolonged shutdown as during covid.
+It can be used by enthusiasts and scholars.
+The tour allows access even when the building itself is closed, whether because it’s out of hours, or during a prolonged shutdown as during covid.
 It helps visitors with accessibility requirements to view places that they couldn’t physically access, such as the organ gallery or bell tower.